tachiyomiorg/tachiyomi-extensions/CONTRIBUTING.md

 Extensions rely on [extensions-lib](https://github.com/tachiyomiorg/extensions-lib), which simply provides some interfaces and stubs to compile extentsions.
 The actual implementations are in the [app](https://github.com/inorichi/tachiyomi) inside `eu.kanade.tachiyomi.source` package which you can find it [here](https://github.com/inorichi/tachiyomi/tree/dev/app/src/main/java/eu/kanade/tachiyomi/source), reading the code inside there will help you with writing your extension.

-### Important disclaimer before you continue!
-The structure for an extension is very strict.
-In the future 1.x release this will be less strict but until then this has caused some issues when some sites don't quite fit the model.
-There are required overrides but you can override the calling methods if you need more general control.
-This will go from the highest level method to the lowest level for browse/popular, it is the same but different method names for search and latest.

 ### general guidelines and extension workflow
 - **Extension Main Class**
     - The extension Main class which is refrenced and defined by `extClass`(inside `build.gradle`) should be inherited from either `SourceFactory` or one of `Source` children: `HttpSource` or `ParsedHttpSource`.